-- The net exposure at balance date is representative of what the Group was and is expecting to be exposed to in the next twelve months from balance date - The effect of other comprehensive income is the effect on the available for sale reserve
+The net exposure at balance date is representative of what the Group was and is expecting to be exposed to in the next twelve months from balance date

 Liquidity risk

 Liquidity risk arises from the financial liabilities of the Group and the Group's subsequent ability to meet their obligations to repay their financial liabilities as and when they fall due.
 The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of bank loans and committed available credit lines.